 ArtsEd facilitates a robust practical creative environment to facilitate students to progress into professional work in all genres.
 We bring stage and screen casting directors to audition Acting students whilst still in training, which has started to bear fruit in students being cast for stage and screen.
 This addition, like our Musical Theatre course, provides another indicator of the quality of standards on the programme.
-We are proud our students continue to gain professional recognition and obtain high quality professional work.
+We are proud our students continue to gain professional recognition and obtain high quality professional work with alumni being nominated for the BBTA Awards this year!
+Nominations include: Best Playwright; Best Supporting Male Actor in a Play & Best Graduate.

-We are pleased to see 2023 Graduates undertaking work since graduating in September 2023 for :The Rep Theatre Birmingham 'The Lion, the Witch and the Wardrobe', Soho Theatre Tour 'Brown Boys Swim'; Sky 'Sweet Pea'; Bannatar/Thomas Productions 'My Bloody Galentine'; Edinburgh Fringe/The Lion Theatre - Critically acclaimed one man show written and performed by a graduate.
-Voiceovers for The Guardian and Amazon Prime.
-97% SoA Graduates secured agents before leaving and 30% were employed.
+We are pleased to see 2023/24 Graduates undertaking work since graduating: Cast as Mercutio in Jamie Lloyd's Romeo and Juliet; Joining the RSC cast of The School for Scandal; Cast in Test Match at the Orange Tree Theatre; Playing Paris in Shakespeare's Globe; Cast in 'Sorry not Sorry' at Tramshed; Edinburgh Fringe/The Lion Theatre - Critically acclaimed one man show written and performed by a graduate; 93% SoA Graduates secured agents before leaving and 30% were employed.